cta-observatory/dl1-data-handler/README.md

 # image-extractor

-ROOT directory contains image extractor code for reading from dst.root data files processed in EventDisplay.

-ctapipe directory contains image extractor code for reading from .simtel data files, processing in ctapipe, and writing to HDF5.
+Software for loading simtel data files, processing them using ctapipe, and writing data to Pytables HDF5 format for use in machine learning and other analysis tasks.
+Designed for internal use in testing new analysis techniques for Cherenkov Telescope Array (CTA) data.